Course Outline

 Working with Databases

-- Relational databases, SQLite, transforming data
+- Relational databases, SQLite, Transforming data

 Data Access with ORM (Object-Relational Mappers)

-- Dapper vs. Entity Framework Core
+- Dapper vs Entity Framework Core

-Creating a Microservice with ASP.NET Core
+Creating a Microservice with ASP.NET Core for Government

 - WinDBG/CDB, LLDB, SOS

-Performance and Profiling
+Performance and Profiling for Government

 - xUnit.Performance, PerfView